 - Whisk the eggs, cream, milk, liqueur, vanilla, sugar and salt until well combined.
 Pour into a shallow, wide bowl.

-- Soak each slice of bread for about 10 minutes, flipping halfway through in order to saturate both sides.
+Soak each slice of bread for about 10 minutes, flipping halfway through to saturate both sides.

 - Heat a large skillet over medium heat, adding 1 tablespoon of Walnut Oil and 1 tablespoon of butter to the pan.